elipbeopen/Uyghur-Terms/README.md

 Uyghur Terms
 =====================

-A list of Uyghur terms in more than 80 different fields such as Physics, chemistry, astronomy .etc.
+A list of Uyghur terms in more than 80 different fields such as physics, chemistry and astronomy etc.

 v0.1
 -Size: 176,106 terms.